Dikachi-P/alx-system_engineering_devops/0x01-shell_permission/README.md

 0-iam_betty: switches current user to user betty as a newly created user(using exactly 8 character in the command)
+1-who_am_i: prints the effective username of the current user